hubertszkodzinski/support-desk/README.md

 ## Features

-- Registration with validation and saving user to the database (real registration with email confirmation, etc., it is possible that it will be added in the future, at the moment I preferred to focus on other aspects of the application)
+- Registration with validation and saving user to the database (real registration with email confirmation, etc., is possible to be added in the future, at the moment I preferred to focus on other aspects of the application)
 - Password hashing using bcrypt.js
-- Logging in using JWT (expiration time included) and saving to localStorage
+- Logging in using JWT (including expiry time) and saving to localStorage
-- Logging out with deletion of data from localStorage
+- Logout with deletion of data from localStorage
 - Protected routes for the backend api
 - Protected routes for the frontend side of the application
 - Validation and creation of tickets and saving to the database for a specific user
 - Modification and deletion of tickets by specific user (in progress to implement for frontend, backend api written)
-- The possibility of closing tickets completely (e.g. due to resolving the case)
+- The possibility of closing tickets completely (e.g. due to case resolution)
-- Displaying tickets only for the user who created them
+- Display of tickets only for the user who created them
-- Adding notes using modal and saving them to the database
+- Adding notes via modal and saving them to the database

 ## Screenshots